Collapse of Silicon Valley Bank: Receivership

 Silicon Valley Bank's overseas subsidiaries held $13.9 billion in deposits.
 The Bank of England issued a statement that it sought a court order to place the United Kingdom subsidiary of the bank into a Bank Insolvency Procedure.
 Shanghai Pudong Development Bank issued a statement that its joint operations with SVB, chaired by its own Shanghai-based chairman, were not affected by the collapse as of March 11.
 Canadian regulator Office of the Superintendent of Financial Institutions (OSFI) temporarily seized control of SVB Canada on March 12.
 On March 15, OSFI took permanent control of the bank and announced it would restructure SVB Canada to a new bridge bank to be created by the FDIC, after the regulator was unable to find a buyer.

 An initial auction of Silicon Valley Bank assets on March 12 attracted a single bid that was not from a bank, after PNC Financial Services and RBC Bank backed away from making offers.
 Bank of America, JPMorgan Chase, and Goldman Sachs all declined to make offers.
 The FDIC canceled the auction, scheduling a second to attract bids from major banks, after the systemic risk exception was granted.
 Mayopoulos urged venture capitalists and startups to keep their deposits in the bridge bank, apparently to improve its financial condition, and suggested that customers return some of the deposits they had recently pulled out of the bank as part of a diversification strategy.
 A group of venture capitalists called for depositors to keep at least half of their capital in the bank.

 The seizure of Silicon Valley Bank's assets severely disrupted SVB Financial Group's operations.
 The holding company was locked out of its Santa Clara headquarters, which were shared with the bank, forcing it to move its headquarters to its New York City offices.
 The holding company, bridge bank, and FDIC are discussing how to reorganize payroll systems.
 All of SVB Financial Group's employees have been on the payroll of Silicon Valley Bank, not SVB Financial Group, while the parent company has been providing employee benefits to all Silicon Valley Bank employees.
 Some employees had split their time between the two companies.

 SVB Financial Group began exploring a potential sale of the bank's sister companies SVB Capital and SVB Securities.
-The latter's founder, Jeffrey Leerink, has expressed interest in buying back the firm.
+The latter's founder, Jeffrey Leerink, expressed interest in buying back the firm.
 However, the finances of these companies are deeply intertwined with Silicon Valley Bank, which could complicate any sale.
 The company filed Chapter 11 bankruptcy one week after the bank's failure.
 A group including Centerbridge Partners, Davidson Kempner Capital Management, and PIMCO reportedly bought a stake in the company in anticipation of the bankruptcy.